1991 Iraqi missile attacks against Israel: Warning time

 From the second attack onwards, the Israeli population were given a few minutes warning of an impending missile attack.
 Due to shared United States' satellite information on missile launches, citizens were given appropriate time to seek shelter from the impending missile attack.

 Blast-resistant dwellings

 Modern multi-story apartment buildings erected in Israel at the time of the attacks were constructed using reinforced concrete columns, beams and floors.
 Such structurally integral housing units helped to prevent buildings from collapsing as a result of a nearby missile impact.

 Casualties

-Two Israeli civilians died as a direct result of the missile attacks.
+Two Israeli civilians died as a direct result of the missile attacks, while 230 civilians were injured.
 Between 11 and 74 were killed from incorrect use of gas masks, heart attacks, and incorrect use of the anti-chemical weapons drug atropine.
 A total of 4,100 buildings were damaged and at least 28 of those buildings destroyed.
 The area that sustained the most damage was the city of Ramat Gan.